Properties of the EMCEL scheme for approximating irregular diffusions: The EMCEL scheme

 Let $(\Omega, \cF, (\cF_t)_{t \ge 0}, (P_y)_{y \in I}, (Y_t)_{t \ge 0})$ be a one-dimensional continuous strong Markov process in the sense of Section~VII.3 in \cite{RY}.
 We refer to this class of processes as \emph{general diffusions} in the sequel.
 We assume that the state space is an open, half-open or closed interval $I \subseteq \R$.
 We denote by $I^\circ=(l,r)$ the interior of $I$, where $-\infty\leq l<r\leq \infty$, and we set $\ol I=[l,r]$.
 Recall that by the definition we have $P_y[Y_0=y]=1$ for all $y\in I$.
 We further assume that $Y$ is regular.
 This means that for every $y\in I^\circ$ and $x\in I$ we have that $P_y[H_x(Y)<\infty]>0$, where $H_x(Y)=\inf\{t\geq 0: Y_t=x \}$ (with the usual convention $\inf\emptyset=\infty$).
 Moreover, for $a<b$ in $\ol I$ we denote by $H_{a,b}(Y)$ the first exit time of $Y$ from $(a,b)$, i.e., $H_{a,b}(Y) = H_a(Y)\wedge H_b(Y)$.
 Without loss of generality we suppose that the general diffusion $Y$ is conservative (i.e., with infinite life time) and in natural scale.
 While the setting in Section~VII.3 in \cite{RY} allows for finite life times, the process can be killed only at the endpoints of $I$ that do not belong to $I$, in which case we can add such an endpoint to $I$ and make it absorbing; such a procedure gives us a conservative process.
 If $Y$ is not in natural scale, then there exists a strictly increasing continuous function $s\colon I \to \R$, the so-called scale function, such that $s(Y)$ is in natural scale.

 Let $m$ be the speed measure of the Markov process $Y$ on~$I^\circ$ (see~VII.3.7 in \cite{RY}).
 Recall that for all $a<b$ in $I^\circ$ we have

 We also recall that a boundary point $b$ ($b\in\{l,r\}$) is called accessible if $P_y[H_b(Y)<\infty]>0$ for some, hence, for all, $y\in I^\circ$ (such a definition because $Y$ is conservative).
-Due to our assumption that $Y$ is regular, $b\in\{l,r\}$ is an accessible boundary if and only if $b\in I$.
-For both boundaries $l$ and $r$, we assume that if a boundary point is accessible, then it is absorbing.\footnote{The remaining case, where $Y$ has at least one reflecting boundary (both instantaneous and sticky reflections are allowed here), is reduced to the case of inaccessible or absorbing boundaries by a suitable symmetrization (see Section~6 in \cite{aku2018cointossing}).
+Due to our assumption that $Y$ is regular and conservative, $b\in\{l,r\}$ is an accessible boundary if and only if $b\in I$.
+For both boundaries $l$ and $r$, we assume that if a boundary point is accessible, then it is absorbing.\footnote{The remaining case that $Y$ has at least one reflecting boundary (both instantaneous and sticky reflections are allowed here), is reduced to the case of inaccessible or absorbing boundaries by a suitable symmetrization (see Section~6 in \cite{aku2018cointossing}).
 In this sense, that assumption does not result in a loss of generality.
 It is only convenient for the exposition.}

-For what follows, we biefly recall Feller's test for explosions (see, e.g., Theorem~23.12 in \cite{Kallenberg2002} or Lemma~2.1 in \cite{AKKK17} or Theorem~3.3 in \cite{AKKU2018}): the left boundary $l$ is accessible if and only if
+For what follows, we briefly recall Feller's test for explosions (see, e.g., Theorem~23.12 in \cite{Kallenberg2002} or Lemma~2.1 in \cite{AKKK17} or Theorem~3.3 in \cite{AKKU2018}): the left boundary $l$ is accessible if and only if

 for some, equivalently, for all, $y\in I^\circ$ (recall that $Y$ is in natural scale).
 Symmetric statement holds of course for the right boundary point~$r$.

 \begin{ex}[Driftless SDE with possibly irregular diffusion coefficient] Consider the case, where inside $I^\circ$ the process $Y$ is driven by the SDE